 - You may be there awhile so be ready to cope with:

 - Noise-lots and lots of noise.
-You could bring ear plugs.
+You will appreciate the earplugs.

 - People possibly asking questions–feel free to say you aren’t well and not to engage in conversation

 - Bright Lights: You will want that cloth

 - Time: this will vary so be prepared for a few hours.
 For me, a typical wait could be 3 hours.
 I know others who have waited for much much longer.
 However, you have to judge where you are and what help you need.
 Sometimes you truly have no choice.

 - The nurse will see you and ask you some of the same questions as in the check-in room